Hagia Triada Sarcophagus: Narrative scenes

 The narrative scene on the second long side (called here the "front") is also divided into three zones with different background colours.
 On the left, with a white background, there are three left-facing figures.
 Firstly a woman wearing a hide skirt apron is emptying a decorated vase or bucket into a large metal cauldron; this might be blood from the sacrifice on the other side, possibly as an invocation to the soul of the deceased.
 The cauldron appears to sit on a tripod, and stands between two poles on decorated bases.
 The poles are topped with labrys symbols and a bird each above that.
 Behind the first woman a richly-dressed woman wearing a crown is carrying two vessels on a yoke over her shoulders.
 Behind her a man dressed in a long robe is playing a seven-string lyre.
 This is the earliest picture of the lyre known in Greece.
-This scene brings to mind a description in Homer, where the dead needed blood.

 In the central section, with a blue background, three men wearing hide aprons or kilts face right and carry models of animals (probably bulls) and a boat.
 They seem to be approaching the only figure in the right-hand section, with a white background.
 He is a static left-facing male figure without arms and feet, who wears a full-length hide cloak-like garment, with gold edging; it is presumed that he represents the dead man receiving gifts (and the boat for his journey to the next world).
 The dead man stands outside what is presumably the elaborate entrance to his tomb, beside a tree, and three steps.